maartenba/maartenba.github.io/_posts/2017-04-24-making-string-validation-faster-no-regular-expressions.markdown

 The [`char.IsLetterOrDigit()`](https://referencesource.microsoft.com/#mscorlib/system/char.cs,360) is already optimized a bit.
 It checks for the character class (latin or not) and then determines if it's a letter or a digit base on the character class.
 That's important: it checks the *class*, not the value!
 And turns out [there are quite a few classes to loop trough](https://referencesource.microsoft.com/#mscorlib/system/char.cs,46).

 So instead of using `char.IsLetterOrDigit()`, which [checks on Unicode](https://msdn.microsoft.com/en-us/library/system.char.isletterordigit(v=vs.110).aspx), let's take the [ASCII table](http://www.asciitable.com/) at hand and manually check for character ranges instead.

+Of course .NET is based on Unicode, but for the values from the ASCII character set the indexes in the character set match - so it's safe to do this here.

 The code: